nik-hz/codemath/readme.md

 ## Setup

 Download the datasets and put them in the dataset/ dir in the root of the project.
 You can then run the code in utils to set up the json version.

+## General Notes

+-   The unsloth notebook seems to work on colab.
+You need a kaggle account to download the dataset with the first block of code.
+Otherwise, the prompt needs some work and more testing needs to be done.
+No evaluations yet.